Monotone solutions for mean field games master equations : continuous state space and common noise: First order master equations with common noise

 \subsection{An a priori estimate for the solution of the master equation with common noise}

 We now show an a priori estimate which is essentially valid for all the master equations we have written up to now.
 We only state (and prove) it in the case of \eqref{met} and we leave its generalization to the other master equations to the interested reader.
-Although it is not sufficient to establish general result of existence, we believe that it may be a good starting point for such results.
-This a priori estimate is valid only under additional monotonicity assumptions on $f$ and $U_0$.
-Namely we assume that $f$ and $U_0$ are differentiable with respect to the measure argument and that there exists $\alpha > 0$ such that for all $µ \in \mptd, \nu \in L^2(\mathbb{T}^d)$
+Although it is not sufficient to establish general results of existence, we believe that it may be a good starting point for such results.
+Furthermore, it is the essential tool to prove existence of solutions of \eqref{met} (the forthcoming Theorem \ref{thm:existt}). \\

+To state our result in an understandable fashion while taking care of the normalization constraint used in the definition of $\dmU$, we work with a different normalization of $\dmU$ for the remainder of this Section.
+Namely we now impose that $\dmU$ is such that $\int_{\mathbb{T}^d}\dmU = 0$, taking this normalization against the Lebesgue measure instead of the measure $m$ itself.\\